fananek/hex-grid/README.md

 #### Validate coordinates

-Check whether some coordinates are valid (means it exist on a grid).
+Check whether a coordinate is valid (meaning it has a corresponding `Cell` in the grid's `cells` array).

 ```swift
 // returns Bool